 - Eat more salt.
 If you have low blood pressure, like I do, drink Gatorade or any sports drink with sodium and electrolytes, and consume a diet with more salt while on the ship.

-This information is not be used as a substitute for professional medical advice.
+This information is not to be used as a substitute for professional medical advice.
 These are things that worked or didn’t work for me.
 You should consult your doctor for advice specific to your situation.
 If symptoms continue for more than 24 hours, go see your doctor for the best course of action.